miken22/Networx/README.md

 1. Open the Command Line or Shell and navigate to where the project was extracted
 2. Type `ant` and hit enter to install

+After using either version to install the application a new folder will be created in the same directory where the zip file was extracted into.

 ---

 ##Running Grapher